 2. Classes

-Define and link them to a drawable from the right-highlighted section below.
+Define new classes and link them to a drawable from the right-highlighted section below.
 The saved classes will appear in rows highlighted on the left.

 Create Classes